davetownG/aws-dynamodb-examples/schema_design/SchemaExamples/GamingPlayerProfiles/README.md

 Schema Design

 A comprehensive schema design is included, demonstrating how different entities and access patterns map to the DynamoDB table structure.
-SocialNetworkSchema.json
+GamePlayerProfilesSchema.json
 Additional Information

-Social network schema design in DynamoDB
+Gaming profile schema design in DynamoDB